beelol/vending-machine/README.md

     ruby vending_machine_driver.rb

 You can of course also make your own driver, and run it with the ruby command.

+## Testing

+Vending Machine can be tested with the following command:

+    rspec

+This is the default command line argument to run the RSpec Gem on a ruby application.

+The .rspec file contains details so only files within the ./test/ directory and ending with "\_test.rb" will be run during testing.

 ## Commands
 While running Vending Machine, the program will enter an input loop.